wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/9-examine-advanced-hunting.md

  -  Category - type of threat component or activity, if any.
  -  MITRE ATT&amp;CK techniques - one or more attack techniques identified by the rule as documented in the MITRE ATT&amp;CK framework.
 This section isn't available with certain alert categories, such as malware, ransomware, suspicious activity, and unwanted software.
  -  Description - more information about the component or activity identified by the rule.
- -  Recommended actions - extra actions that responders might take in response to an alert..
+ -  Recommended actions - extra actions that responders might take in response to an alert.

 **3. Choose the impacted entities.**